ShakeAndBake15/Project-nc-news/README.md

 To ensure we are not commiting broken code this project makes use of git hooks.
 Git hooks are scripts triggered during certain events in the git lifecycle.
 Husky is a popular package which allows us to set up and maintain these scripts.
 This project makes use a _pre-commit hook_.
 When we attempt to commit our work, the script defined in the `pre-commit` file will run.
 If any of our tests fail than the commit will be aborted.

 The [Husky documentation](https://typicode.github.io/husky/#/) explains how to configure Husky for your own project as well as creating your own custom hooks.\_

+## Connencting to both databases

+In order to connect with both databases locally, a .evn. file must be added for both the test and development databases.
+Within these files you must add PGDATABASE=nc_news_test to the .eve.test file and PGDATABASE=nc_news to the development file.
+Please not that these will be gitignored and therefore cannot be pulled.